Winning as a Paint Company by Delivering on a Better Business Model

 Masonry items such as accent stone, stamped concrete, paver sealers, and flagstone

-Decking items like lattice, pergolas, railings and decking
+Decking items like lattice, pergolas, and railings

-Cabinets - Sealing, painting, glazing, distressing and crackling
+Cabinets - Sealing, painting, glazing, distressing, and crackling

 Bare concrete - painting, acid decorative sealing, and epoxy systems

 Door - Entry door and garage door sealing and restoration